 - Using TripAdvisor purely as a research tool is invaluable, especially if you want to price-match hotels or see images customers upload.

 - Signing up with TripAdvisor means you can have notifications and suggestions sent to you about hotels – and you can upload your own images!

 The best hotel booking site depends on multiple factors.
 First, the best site for you may be one you’ve used before.
 Many of the best sites have loyalty programs that give progressively deeper discounts the more often you book with them.

-The best booking site also depends on when you are booking because some sites offer better deals on last-minute flights than others.
+This depends on when you are booking because some sites offer better deals on last-minute flights than others.
 It also depends on how flexible you are.
 Some sites provide huge discounts if you’re willing to book a hotel without knowing its name; others have deals pages that provide great deals for those who have flexible destinations.